Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

-\textbf{Discussion:} The success probability (fraction of rounds that will not be thrown away) for this simulation is $0.94$.
-Now, the average fidelity for this case was $0.96$, in comparison to $0.9969$ when no errors were introduced.
-On the other hand, the numerical scheme in Ref.~\cite{eickbusch2022fast} reports a simulated (and experimental) fidelity of $0.85$ for a numerically optimized circuit with the same $\Delta$ without post-selection.
+\paragraph{Performance.} The success probability (fraction of rounds that are kept) for this simulation is $0.94$, with an average fidelity of $0.96$, in comparison to $0.9969$ in the noiseless case.
+The numerical scheme in Ref.~\cite{eickbusch2022fast} reports a simulated (and experimental) fidelity of $0.85$ for a numerically optimized circuit with the same $\Delta$ without post-selection.
 Post-selection with their circuit is possible, but only at the end of the entire circuit, the length of which is comparable to our complete preparation circuit.
 Thus, the efficiency with which such a circuit can detect errors with post-selection would be low.
 Relative to Ref.~\cite{hastrup2021improved}, our scheme performs better due to a similar argument.
 In comparison to the first step of that protocol, the length of our snippet $\mathcal{C}_1$ is much smaller, reducing the probability of errors and thus improving the success probability and fidelity.

-Thus, we have shown numerically that our scheme performs better than state-of-the-art schemes for GKP preparation using a DV ancilla, even in the presence of errors.